GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Introduction

-Crucially, effective guidance for BLV individuals is difficult to obtain, limiting the scalability of BLV benchmarks.
-Sighted individuals often struggle to anticipate BLV individuals' needs, making them unsuitable for BLV-aware annotations~\cite{tigwell2021nuanced, islam2024identifying, morris2020ai}.
-As a result, the burden of careful annotation falls on a small group of domain experts, whose expertise comes at a high cost and intense labor~\cite {gurari2018vizwiz, zhao2024vialm}.
-This gap yields extremely small benchmarks~\cite{zhao2024vialm,merchant2024generating}, as shown in~\Cref{table:comparison_benchmark}, often too restrictive to cover diverse scenarios that visually impaired people encounter.
+However, effective guidance data for BLV assistance remains difficult to obtain.
+Sighted annotators often struggle to anticipate BLV-specific needs, making them unsuitable for BLV-aware annotation~\cite{tigwell2021nuanced, islam2024identifying, morris2020ai}, and collecting diverse egocentric data requires costly manual exploration~\cite{han2025space}.
+Consequently, annotation relies on a small pool of domain experts~\cite{gurari2018vizwiz, zhao2024vialm}, resulting in BLV benchmarks that remain extremely small and limited in diversity, as summarized in \Cref{table:comparison_benchmark} and illustrated in \Cref{fig:sample_comparison}~\cite{zhao2024vialm, merchant2024generating}.

-In response, we introduce \benchmarkname, a novel accessibility-aware guidance dataset for BLV assistance.
-We first incorporate BLV guidelines from researchers and BLV organizations into structured \benchmarkname standards for BLV guidance.
-Grounded in these standards, we implement a human-AI collaborative annotation pipeline that generates structured \textit{silver} labels with object detection, depth cues, and contextual elements.
-Human annotators then verify and refine these into high-fidelity \textit{gold} labels.
-This verification-centric approach dramatically improves efficiency while maintaining quality~\cite{kim2024meganno+,papadopoulos2016we}, enabling the creation of a substantially larger and more diverse dataset for advancing BLV-focused research in real-world scene understanding.
+In this work, we introduce \benchmarkname, a large-scale accessibility-aware dataset for blind and low vision (BLV) guidance, grounded in structured standards distilled from established BLV guidelines (see \Cref{fig:standards_fig}).
+The dataset is constructed using a verification-centric human–AI pipeline that replaces free-form annotation with structured generation of \textit{silver} labels followed by human verification into high-fidelity \textit{gold} labels~\cite{kim2024meganno+,papadopoulos2016we}, enabling scalable data collection while maintaining annotation quality.